drupal-xb/ddev-drupal-xb-dev/README.md

 The resulting DDEV project is just like any other one.
 Interact with it using the [the built-in commands](https://ddev.readthedocs.io/en/stable/users/usage/commands/), e.g., `ddev launch` to browse the site.

-The installation process clones [the Canvas module](https://www.drupal.org/project/canvas) into `web/modules/contrib/canvas`.
+The installation process clones [the Drupal Canvas module](https://www.drupal.org/project/canvas) into `web/modules/contrib/canvas`.
 Develop and contribute from either location like you would any other Git repo for a normal Drupal project.

-Any time you update the Canvas module or modify its front-end code, be sure to rebuild the UI app assets:
+Any time you update the Drupal Canvas module or modify its front-end code, be sure to rebuild the UI app assets:

 ```shell
 ddev xb-ui-build